 Hola!
-This October, I’d been invited as part of the familiarization tour to witness Zamboanga Hermosa Festival 2018, as well as discover the eco-attraction in Siay, Zamboanga Sibugay.
+This October, I’d been invited as part of the familiarization tour to witness Zamboanga Hermosa Festival this 2018 in Zamboanga City, as well as discover the eco-attraction in Siay, Zamboanga Sibugay.
 I’ll write specific posts about everything we did, but today I’d just like to make chika about what happened to this fam trip.

 First of all, it’s our first time to be approached for a fam trip.
 (Hali is busy at home, he has just started with a 3D animation course, and so I responded that I’d be going.)
 So my reaction was a happy dance and a whoopsiedoopsie whoops!
 I immediately pm’ed the news to my friends.
 As far as I know, fam trips are exclusive to veteran bloggers or bloggers/vloggers with huge following, something which we don’t have.
 We’d been invited to events before, some resorts and hotels, but a fam trip sponsored by the Tourism Promotions Board (TPB) is totally new.
 Networking wasn’t really one of my strong suits, you see, and even today I’m too laaaaazy to go to blogger meetups and events.